SenorGeese/ModdingDocs/docs/source/guides/importpilotmodel.rst

 ====================    =====
 Export the pilot model to any location you desire.

-Exporting the POV model (Optional)
+Exporting the POV model
 ^^^^^

-Do the following if you want your model to be visible from the perspective of anyone using the modified model Expand the models folder, then the weapons folder, then click on the arms folder Repeat the same process used for exporting the pilot model to export the POV file
+Expand the models folder, then the weapons folder, then click on the arms folder.
+Repeat the same process used for exporting the pilot model to export the POV file.

 Decompiling the pilot model
 ^^^^^

-Open Crowbar
+Open `Crowbar`_
 -----

-Select ``Decompile`` at the top
+Select ``Decompile`` at the top.
 Click on the browse button next to “MDL input” then locate and select your exported pilot model.
 Click on the browse button next to “Output to” then choose any location you want the decompiled model to go to.

 Modifying the model with Blender
 ^^^^^

-Open Blender
+Open `Blender`_
 -----

-Select ``Edit`` then ``Preferences``
+Select ``Edit`` then ``Preferences``.
-Press ``Install`` at the top right
+Press ``Install`` at the top right.
-Locate the Blender Source Tools zip file and select it (Make sure to enable it) Select ``File`` at the top left, import, then Source Engine Locate and select the decompiled pilot model
+Locate the Blender Source Tools zip file and select it (Make sure to enable it).
+Select ``File`` at the top left, import, then Source Engine.
+Locate and select the decompiled pilot model.
-Make any changes you want
+Make any changes you want.
 The head of your model should be separate from the rest of the body.
 You can use the bisect tool in edit mode to separate the head if it isn’t already.
+Make sure the body and head of your model match the names of the pilot model.
+Drag your model’s head and body into the correct collection.
-Separating the head
+Delete the pilot models head and body after doing so.
-Make sure the body and head of your model match the names of the pilot model Drag your model’s head and body into the correct collection Delete the pilot models head and body after doing so Renaming and putting your model in the correct collection Rig the model to match the bones of the armature that came with the pilot model Create an armature modifier for your model’s body and head
+Renaming and putting your model in the correct collection.
+Rig the model to match the bones of the armature that came with the pilot model.
+Create an armature modifier for your model's body and head.

 .. image:: /_static/importpilotmodel/ss0-pilotBlenderArmature.png
    :align: center
    :class: screenshot

-Attach the model’s body and head to the armature
+Attach the model’s body and head to the armature.
-The video does not have the model properly aligned with the armature.
-Please make sure your model is aligned with the armature before attaching the model to it
+Make sure your model is aligned with the armature before attaching the model to it.

-A properly rigged model should look like this
+A properly rigged model should look like this.

 .. image:: /_static/importpilotmodel/ss1-pilotBlender.png
    :align: center
    :class: screenshot

-If you have multiple textures on your model then you would create several materials that match the name of the textures for the pilot you are modifying
+If you have multiple textures on your model then you would create several materials that match the name of the textures for the pilot you are modifying.
-If you only have one texture for your model just create one material for your entire model Use LegionPlus to view paths for materials
+If you only have one texture for your model just create one material for your entire model.
+Use LegionPlus to view paths for materials.

 .. image:: /_static/importpilotmodel/ss2-pilotBlenderMatl.png
    :align: center